-Procedures for review are outlined in Appendix M. The ERC then prepares a written initial recommendation regarding the appropriate status to be assigned to each program.
+Procedures for review are outlined in Appendix N. The ERC then prepares a written initial recommendation regarding the appropriate status to be assigned to each program.
 This initial recommendation will be submitted to an appropriate institutional representative of the teacher education unit and to the Commissioner of Education.

 Within 30 days of the receipt of the initial recommendation of the ERC, the educator preparation unit may submit a written request for a hearing to appeal the initial recommendation.
-Hearing procedures are outlined in Appendix N. This request must specify, in detail, the basis for the appeal, including an identification of each item disputed.
+Hearing procedures are outlined in Appendix O. This request must specify, in detail, the basis for the appeal, including an identification of each item disputed.

-- To address the AFIs, the appeal may include the following: - Evidence that existed at the time of the review that may have been omitted or overlooked. - o Revised materials that address the areas for improvement. - o Newly developed materials that address the areas for improvement. - All evidence must relate directly to the standards and procedures that applied at the time of the program review. - The appeal must be factual in nature.
+- To address the AFIs, the appeal may include the following: - Evidence that existed at the time of the review that may have been omitted or overlooked. - o Revised materials that address the areas for improvement. - o Newly developed materials that address the areas for improvement. - All evidence must relate directly to the standards and procedures that applied at the time of the program review.

+• The appeal must be factual in nature.
 All inaccurate information should be corrected, and appropriate documentation should be submitted with the appeal.

-Appeal documents and all supporting materials for the hearing will be submitted to the document warehouse.
+Appeal documents and all supporting materials for the hearing will be submitted to the document warehouse to be reviewed by the ERC, and maybe content experts at the ERC's discretion.